 The course is geared to students with a level of linguistic competence and cultural understanding equivalent to a good Honours degree in the relevant foreign language or to several years of relevant work experience.

 Students on the Improver’s Course get:

-Your course is delivered through online resources in the form of text-based materials, to be accessed via our web site.
+Your course is delivered through text-based materials and interaction with a designated translation tutor.
 The course book is for self-study and background reading, the translation assignments come with a clear task outline and your personal tutor will provide written feedback on your translations.
 Your one-to-one tutorials are conducted by email, phone or Skype and offer additional opportunities for exchange with your tutor.

 Course duration and enrolment

-You may enrol on the course at any time of the year and follow it from anywhere in the world – ideal if you are on the move.
+You may enrol on the course at any time of the year and follow it from anywhere in the world.
 You maintain contact with your tutor via email and/or phone at times that suit you, and you choose the pace at which you work.
 Your timetable is up to you, but we ask you to complete your course before your scheduled exam session or within 12 months of enrolling.
 You can spend several months building up the skills level required before registering to take the exam.
 Or, if you have already registered and need intensive revision, you can complete the course over a much shorter period.
-It is up to you to choose the timeframe that fits in with your work and family commitments.
+It is up to you to choose the timeframe that fits in with your work and other commitments.

 The Translator Training course book "Improving your translation skills"

 The course book is the framework for developing the skills needed to pass the Diploma in Translation.

 - It offers advice on managing your study goals, structuring your time, sourcing useful practice materials and developing self-revision techniques.